COURSE THREE Professional Curtain Making & Soft Furnishings

 On completion of this course students will be fully trained in the design and making of window dressings and soft furnishings.
 Having attended Course One, Two & Three and ‘Making of Cushions’, students are then awarded a ‘DIPLOMA in Professional Curtain Making & Soft Furnishings’.

-- Silent Gliss will provide a seminar at Waterlock House on their wave system, so students have a full understanding on the system’s components and how it operates.
+- Silent Gliss will provide a seminar at Victoria Hammond Interiors on their wave system, so students have a full understanding on the system’s components and how it operates.
 The wave curtain has become increasingly popular; it’s a neat and very stylish window dressing.

 - Students will make a sample ‘wave’ curtain in sheer (voile) fabric, that can be fitted to the Silent Gliss system.